drhaz/drhaz.github.io/_myactivities/gallery-animals.md

 description: Some photography of wildlife
 ---

-I am starting to cobble together an image gallery of some wildlife photography I have done over the years.
-This page is work in progress.
+I am cobbling together images of wildlife I have taken over the years.
+Most of those animals I met in Arizona, at Kitt Peak, Sabino Canyon, and the Catalina State park.

 <div>